bhk0216/final_project_proposal/final_project_proposal.md

   - Diagnostics and Assumptions:
     - Check assumptions of linear regression (normality, homoscedasticity, independence) to validate model appropriateness.
-      For example, plot residuals to check for constant variance and use variance inflation factor (VIF) to check for multicollinearity.
+      (For example, plot residuals to check for constant variance and use variance inflation factor (VIF) to check for multicollinearity.)
-    - R-squared Analysis: Evaluate the R-squared and adjusted R-squared values to determine how well the model explains variance in heart disease risk scores.
+    - Analysis of our model: Perform hypothesis testing on model coefficients to evaluate each predictor’s impact on the dependent variable and evaluate the R-squared and adjusted R-squared values to determine how well the model explains variance in heart disease risk scores.
-    - Hypothesis Testing: Perform significance tests on model coefficients to evaluate each predictor’s impact on the dependent variable.
     - QQ Plot: Use a QQ plot to visually inspect normality of residuals, which supports the model’s reliability.
-- Comparative Approaches:
+- Comparative Approach:
-  - Combining Cleveland and Long Beach Data: Since both datasets are from the U.S., merge these two datasets to assess if a larger combined sample improves model performance compared to analyzing each separately.
-  - Model Comparisons: Compare predictive power and variable significance across regions to see if combining datasets yields better insights or predictive accuracy.
+  - Combine Cleveland and Long Beach Data and do model comparison: Since both datasets are from the U.S., merge these two datasets to assess if a larger combined sample improves model performance compared to analyzing each separately, then compare predictive power and variable significance across regions to see if combining datasets yields better insights or predictive accuracy.
 - Visualizations
   1. Correlation Heatmap: \* Variables to Include: Age, cholesterol (chol), resting blood pressure (trestbps), maximum heart rate